310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

               hmm. to think someone would have an eye for this child… i would love to shake hands with whoever made it~

-              ahh, so it was you, anzu-san~ ehehe, i love it. handshake~♪
+              ahh, so it was you, anzu-san~ ufufu, i love it. handshake~♪
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">